A performance portable, fully implicit Landau collision operator with batched linear solvers: Conclusion

 \section{Conclusion}

-This report demonstrates that with the effective utilization of GPUs the gold standard for collisions in plasma simulations, the Landau collision operator, can be used effectively with an axisymmetric ($2V$) approximation and that full $3V$ may be feasible in the future.
-This Landau solver supports multiple independent grids to efficiently resolve the domain of each species group, with multiple species per grid for species with like velocity profiles to reduce cost, high-order accurate finite element discretizations with adaptive mesh refinement, and runs fully and effectively on GPUs with a portable Kokkos implementation in PETSc.
-A new PETSc batch solver has been introduced and experiments have been conducted on an NVIDIA A100 node and AMD MI250X node.
-Artifacts and reproducibility instructions are publicly available (see Appendix \ref{sec:ad}).
+This report concludes a series of papers on a grid-based structure preserving Landau collision operator with advanced numerical methods and a performance portable implementation in the PETSc numerical library \cite{Hirvijoki2016,AdamsHirvijokiKnepleyBrownIsaacMills2017,Adams2022a}.
+This Landau solver supports multiple independent grids to efficiently resolve the domain of each species group, with multiple species per grid for species with like velocity profiles, and high-order accurate finite element discretizations with static, fully unstructured and block-structured, adaptive mesh refinement.
+A new batch solver has been introduced and experiments with a well optimized code on an NVIDIA A100 and an AMD MI250X node is presented.
+A new anisotropic relaxation test is presented that shows good agreement with analytical models and other published results.

-Future work includes the development of the solver in full $3V$.
-This includes the development of a single $3V$ finite element with quadrature that is optimized to represent a Gaussian, the equilibrium Maxwellian distribution of a plasma.
-Beentjes shows that, for instance, 320 integration points can represent a Gaussian to an accuracy that we have observed is sufficient in our verification tests \cite{Beentjes2016QUADRATUREOA}.
-For near-Maxwellian plasmas this would bring the cost of a full $3V$ Landau time advance to less than a factor of $5x$ more expensive than the current $2V$ solve.
+The entire implicit time advance, after an initial setup phase, is written in the Kokkos programming language, and good hardware utilization is demonstrate, especially given the relative complexity of the kernel.
+We observe 57\% FP64 pipe utilization (i.e., theoretical peak flop rate) on the NVIDIA A100 in the main computational kernel, the $2V$ Jacobian matrix construction, and comparable overall performance on the AMD MI250X.
+Many expressions in the Landau kernel have three or four multiply operands resulting in only $62\%$ of the flops being in fused multiple add instructions on the A100.
+Thus, the 57\% theoretical peak is about $70\%$ of the theoretical peak for this algorithm on this hardware.

+Both the Landau time advance and batched linear solvers are publicly available in the PETSc (Portable Extensible Toolkit for Scientific Computing) numerical library, and the two performance test codes are examples in PETSc (Appendix \ref{sec:ad}).
+This grid-based method complements new full $3V$ particle-based Landau operators currently under development \cite{Zonta2021,Hirvijoki2021,PusztayKnepleyAdams2022}, and this grid-based method can be used with PIC codes with new conservative translation operators between particle and grid representations of distribution functions \cite{PusztayKnepleyAdams2022}.
+Future work involves understanding the entropy generation of this translation method, which is a type of \textit{coarse-graining} used to add numerical entropy \cite{brunner1999collisional,Chen2007-CG,Vernay2012-cg}.